athieriot/JTaches/README.md

 Additionally if you use ConfiguredTache:

-+ getConfiguration() provide a Map, loaded with the attributes in the Yaml file.
++ getConfiguration() provides a Map, loaded with the attributes in the Yaml file.
 + ConfiguredTache constructor can take a list of String as second argument to indicate mandatory configuration parameters.
 + You can override additionalValidation(Map<String, String> configuration) to provide custom validation.
 Method executed after mandatory parameters validation.